 Eddie Hall (Gable) is a small-time crook.
 When a scam to relieve a mark of $30 winds up getting Eddie chased by the cops, he dashes into an apartment building and flings himself into a random unlocked door, which happens to be that of Ruby Adams (Harlow).
 Ruby, who is something of a hustler herself, lets him hide.
 Sparks fly—it's Gable and Harlow!—Eddie and Ruby fall in love, and soon she's joining him in his con jobs.
 However, an unexpected tragedy changes things for the both of them.

-Third of six films made by Harlow and Gable before her untimely death at the age of 26 ended their screen partnership.
+The third of six films that Harlow made with Gable before her untimely death at the age of 26 ended their screen partnership.

 - All Women Are Lustful: Eddie impersonates another inmate's brother in order to get into the jail.
 When he kisses her, she invites him to do it again, saying "It's been a long time."

 - Bathtub Scene: If you were writing a movie with Jean Harlow, wouldn't you have put her in a sudsy bathtub at some point?

 - Call-Back: "Hold Your Man", first played as a jazz tune in Ruby's apartment, then in a more melancholy manner by Ruby on a jail piano.

 - Cat Fight: Cut very very short when Eddie's other girlfriend, Gypsy, delivers a Cat Fight-style slap to Ruby's cheek.
 Ruby, obviously not interested in any of that, punches Gypsy right in the face instead.